 About Me

-I am Valentio Iverson, an incoming graduate student in EECS at the Massachusetts Institute of Technology (MIT).
+I am Valentio Iverson, an incoming graduate student in Electrical Engineering and Computer Science (EECS) at the Massachusetts Institute of Technology (MIT), where I plan to work on theoretical foundations of machine learning.
 I am currently completing my undergraduate studies at the University of Waterloo in Computer Science, Pure Mathematics, and Combinatorics & Optimization, with a minor in Computational Mathematics.

-I am interested in machine learning theory and theoretical computer science, especially learning in adaptive environments and the theoretical foundations of modern machine learning.
 I am also active in the mathematical problem-solving community.
-I proposed Problem 2 for IMO 2024, the first IMO problem from Indonesia, and received an Honorable Mention in the 2024 William Lowell Putnam Mathematical Competition.
+I wrote Problem 2 at IMO 2024, the first IMO problem from Indonesia, and received an Honorable Mention in the 2024 William Lowell Putnam Mathematical Competition.

 For contest handouts, problem proposals, coursework notes, and related materials, see my Math page.
 For expository writing on mathematics and machine learning, visit my Blog Posts page.